DatabaseTirzepatide

 KEY PUBLICATIONS

-SURMOUNT-1: Jastreboff et al. (2022).
-New England Journal of Medicine. n=2,539 adults with obesity/overweight without T2D; tirzepatide 5/10/15mg vs placebo; 72 weeks.
+Jastreboff et al. (2022).
+New England Journal of Medicine.
+SURMOUNT-1. n=2,539 adults with obesity/overweight without T2D; tirzepatide 5/10/15mg vs placebo; 72 weeks.

-SURMOUNT-1 3-year extension: Garvey et al. (2024).
-New England Journal of Medicine. n=783; 176-week treatment; sustained weight loss and diabetes prevention.
+Garvey et al. (2024).
+New England Journal of Medicine.
+SURMOUNT-1 3-year extension. n=783; 176-week treatment; sustained weight loss and diabetes prevention.

-SURMOUNT-2: Jastreboff et al. (2023).
-Lancet. n=938 adults with T2D; tirzepatide vs placebo; 72 weeks.
+Jastreboff et al. (2023).
+Lancet.
+SURMOUNT-2. n=938 adults with T2D; tirzepatide vs placebo; 72 weeks.

-SURMOUNT-5 head-to-head: NEJM 2025. n=751; tirzepatide vs Wegovy semaglutide 2.4mg; 72 weeks open-label.
+Aronne et al. (2025).
+New England Journal of Medicine.
+SURMOUNT-5 head-to-head. n=751; tirzepatide Zepbound 15mg vs Wegovy semaglutide 2.4mg; 72 weeks open-label.

 FINDINGS & EFFECTIVENESS

-SURMOUNT-1 (n=2,539, no T2D): Mean weight reductions at 72 weeks: 5mg 15.0%, 10mg 19.5%, 15mg 20.9% vs 3.1% placebo (P<0.001 for all doses).
-At 15mg, 89-91% of patients achieved 5% or more weight loss; 56% achieved 20% or more weight loss vs 3% placebo.
+SURMOUNT-1 (n=2,539, no T2D): mean weight reductions at 72 weeks: 5mg 15.0%, 10mg 19.5%, 15mg 20.9% vs 3.1% placebo (P<0.001 for all doses).
+At 15mg, 89 to 91% of patients achieved 5% or more weight loss; 56% achieved 20% or more weight loss vs 3% placebo.
 This was the first Phase 3 obesity trial to demonstrate greater than 20% mean weight loss.

-SURMOUNT-1 3-year (n=783, 176 weeks): Sustained weight loss of 22.9% (15mg, treatment-regimen estimand).
-Diabetes prevention: 94% reduction in T2D progression risk from prediabetes (HR 0.06, number needed to treat 9) -- the most dramatic diabetes prevention result in pharmacotherapy history.
+SURMOUNT-1 3-year (n=783, 176 weeks): sustained weight loss of 22.9% at 15mg.
+Diabetes prevention: 94% reduction in T2D progression risk from prediabetes (HR 0.06, NNT 9): the most dramatic diabetes prevention result in pharmacotherapy history.
 98.7% remained diabetes-free at 176 weeks.

-SURMOUNT-2 (n=938, T2D): 15.7% mean weight loss at 15mg vs 3.3% placebo.
-Greater weight loss than semaglutide 2.4mg in T2D (9.6% in STEP-2).
+SURMOUNT-2 (n=938, T2D): 15.7% mean weight loss at 15mg vs 3.3% placebo at 72 weeks.

-SURMOUNT-5 head-to-head (n=751, open-label vs semaglutide 2.4mg): Tirzepatide 20.2% vs semaglutide 13.7% at 72 weeks -- 47% greater relative weight reduction.
-Tirzepatide met primary endpoint and all 5 key secondary endpoints.
+SURMOUNT-5 head-to-head (n=751, open-label, 72 weeks): tirzepatide 20.2% vs semaglutide 13.7%: 47% greater relative weight reduction.
+Tirzepatide met the primary endpoint and all 5 key secondary endpoints.
+This is the definitive head-to-head establishing tirzepatide's weight loss superiority over semaglutide.

 EDITORIAL ASSESSMENT